fahad1985lab/Smart--Contracts--Verification--With--Agda/README.md

-# Verification of Smart Contracts in Bitcoin in Agda using Weakest Pre-Conditions
+# Verification of Bitcoin's Smart Contracts in Agda using Weakest Preconditions for Access Control

 ## Code in Agda